alsyundawy/dns-rpz-integration/Bind 9/readme.md

-To implament the RPZ from the [rpz-block-list](https://github.com/spirillen/rpz-block-list) into your bind server you can do Several thing like default RPZ syncronisation or better use rsync from the master zone files
+To implement the RPZ from the [rpz-block-list](https://github.com/spirillen/rpz-block-list) into your bind server you can do Several thing like default RPZ synchronization or better use rsync from the master zone files

 * [youtube.mypdns.cloud.hosts](https://raw.githubusercontent.com/spirillen/rpz-block-list/master/youtube.mypdns.cloud.hosts)
 * [rpz.mypdns.cloud.hosts](https://raw.githubusercontent.com/spirillen/rpz-block-list/master/rpz.mypdns.cloud.hosts)